 Having space to talk is in itself political: groups of people who are given little space in society are likely to not be given space in your group either.
 Make sure this doesn’t happen.
-For instance, facilitators can ensure that no one is spoken over and to call out prejudice and micro-aggression within the group.
+For instance, facilitators can ensure that no one is spoken over and to call out discrimination and violence within the group.

 Share responsibilities!
 This means making sure people’s workloads are balanced evenly, but also that the same people aren’t doing the same things all the time.
 Not relying on a few people is important both for them (because we all need breaks) and the group.
 This might mean training people so that they’re ready to take on new tasks.
 It might mean spending time building halls-based groups to make connections with students easier.
 It’s not always a question of individual responsibility, although you should also pay attention to that.

 Try and do ‘2 in 1’ activities: meetings with food (avoid spending time cooking or the sempiternal activist ‘hummus and chips’ meal) ; ‘banner painting social’ for the next action, etc..